sachin-pikle/aura-tutorials/aura-js-creditscore/deploy_microservice.md

 ### Access GET "/api/creditscore" (in a Browser or in Postman)

+1. Get the public IP address from wercker > "aura-js-creditscore-v1" application > Runs > "deploy-to-CE" pipeline output > "get LoadBalancer public IP address" step

-1. Access GET /api/creditscore in a browser and you should see the following Welcome message (assuming you have a proxy running to the Kubernetes cluster, you can hit that endpoint from here: http://localhost:8001/api/v1/namespaces/default/services/aura-js-creditscore:http/proxy/api/creditscore)
+2. Access GET <public-ip-address>/api/creditscore in a browser and you should see the following Welcome message

         { "MESSAGE": "Welcome to aura-js-creditscore version V1" }

 ![Access API in Browser](images/ms-api-access-browser-output-v1.png)

-2. (OPTIONAL) Access GET /api/creditscore in Postman and you should see the same Welcome message
+3. (OPTIONAL) Access GET /api/creditscore in Postman and you should see the same Welcome message

         {
             "MESSAGE": "Welcome to aura-js-creditscore version V1"